aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - The other buttons are not client components
 - Add useFormStatus isSubmitting and talk about React 19 availability nextjs
 - Use it in new contact
-- Power of rsc, composability of clinet/server while mainaining interactivity
+- Power of rsc, composability of client/server while mainaining interactivity
 - Add component to update contact

 ## Use useActionState for form validation

 - Whats missing?
 Validation.
 We allow empty data but maybe you don't want that.
+Show invalid image url.
+- Don´t trust client input
-- Add validation to the form with useActionState and Zod
+- Add validation to the form in updateContact.ts, then with useActionState and Zod, use result.data
+- Per-field errors coming back
 - Move await to page.tsx
-- Per-field errors coming back, use result.data
 - Use errors, then test, then set defaultValue
-- Mention toast on error or error boundary
+- Mention ways to use useActionState, toast on error or error boundary, db error
 - Mention React hook form and other libraries to come building ontop of this, react query because of hooks

 ## Final note

 - Excalidraw: final trees
-- Performant applications with good developer experience, there´s a lot I didn't cover today
+- Performant, interactive, prog.enh applications with good developer experience
+- There´s a lot I didn't cover today
 - React 19 hooks ties it together, and there is alot more to come from these.
 They will be primitives for libraries simpliying things for developers.